02Kenzo/objectionwiki/Gadget-Configurations.md

 Frida supports Gadget configurations and is documented [here](https://frida.re/docs/gadget/).
-By extension, `objection`'s patcher have support to add these configuration files when you patch applications.
+By extension, `objection`'s patchers have support to add these configuration files when you patch applications.

 The main configurations you may be interested in would typically be: